What to Do If You’ve Been Injured in a Rideshare Accident

 How Ridesharing Differs

-While taxis and ridesharing services operate in a similar manner to how taxi services run, there are some big differences.
+While ridesharing services operate in a similar manner to how taxi services run, there are some big differences.
 Aside from the way that you order them or how you pay, there are lots of tracking elements that create a strong framework for any legal case.
 Everything is timestamped, which allows you to have documentation every step of the way.

 While they are faster and more convenient in some cases, they’re not always safer than taxis while on the road.
 Some drivers are inexperienced and don’t have the kind of knowledge that can keep a cab driver out of danger.
 The coverage when riding with a ridesharing driver is also different than when you’re in a taxicab.